Do you want the lightning from me, or the lightning bug from someone else?

 Affection is the last and final and most precious reward than any man can win, whether by character or achievement. ~ Mark Twain

-I'm a best-seller.
 The most recent print book with my name on it sold over 80,000 copies.
-That aside, I LOVE teaching and helping.
+I LOVE teaching and helping.
+Here's some kudos:

-Barry Cowan - "Deadly Cargo" and other films - told me: I wanted to send you another “thanks” not only for your book but for your online group as well.
-After having one children’s fantasy/adventure feature produced, I have three contracted assignments... thank you not only for your comprehensive book The Complete Idiot's Guide to Screenwriting which is how I got into writing screenplays in the first place.
-So… Thanks, Skip!!!
+Screenwriter Barry Cowan told me: I wanted to send you another “thanks.”
+After having one children’s fantasy/adventure feature produced, I have three contracted assignments.
+Your comprehensive book The Complete Idiot's Guide to Screenwriting which is how I got into writing screenplays in the first place.
+Thanks, Skip!!!

 I consulted a friend on his first TV script (a pilot).
 He got a development deal with a producer at CBS.

-At the Austin Film Festival screenplay competition a client came in second.
-The winner, Anita Skibski, wrote to say this: I was thinking about you on the plane home last night... remembering how you were the FIRST professional I sent the script to for coverage, and how much you helped me.
+At the Austin Film Festival screenplay competition one client came in second.
+The winner, Anita Skibski, wrote to say this: Remembering how you were the FIRST professional I sent the script to for coverage, and how much you helped me.
 Your comments were right on the money, and I can honestly say that MINE hasn't changed much since that first, post-Skip rewrite. :)

 From Tony Ducklow after coaching on writing a novel & getting an agent: They picked up my manuscript!
 If it wasn't for you, there would be no "Summer of the Crows."
 You gave me the correct input to turn my short story into a children's novel.

-In April 2010, Joanne Wannan wrote to tell me about her script "Obituary" being made into a Lifetime movie starring Josie Bissett - in 2006!
+Mt client Joanne Wannan's script "Obituary" was made into a Lifetime movie starring Josie Bissett!

-My friends and clients Brian Pittman and Rachel Long saw their feature "Dawn Patrol" go into production via my first agent in Hollywood, writer/producer Daniel Petrie Jr. Hollywood is a very small world, but I know the town.
+My friends and clients Brian Pittman and Rachel Long saw their feature "Dawn Patrol" go into production via my first agent in Hollywood, writer/producer Daniel Petrie Jr. Hollywood is a very small world.

 I got a TV director his first feature film and sold the comic book series "Boris Karloff Presents" to be reprinted in hardback to Dark Horse Comics.
-Sara Karloff (Boris' daughter) had tried for years to get a deal with no success before I came along.
+Sara Karloff (Boris' daughter) had tried for years to get a deal before I came along.

 I began teaching at UCLA Extension Writers Program in 1992 with "How To Write What You Want & Sell What You Write."
 It became my first writing book.
 The edition published by Barnes & Noble Books. helped a lot of people get book deals.

 My "Writer's Guide to Hollywood Producers, Directors and Screenwriters' Agents" put me in touch with writers all over the world.
-My "Complete Idiot's Guide to Screenwriting" became a best-seller also available in Russian.
+My "Complete Idiot's Guide to Screenwriting" became a best-seller also available in Russia.

 Giving Hollywood advice led to creating my "Your Screenwriting Career" course (see the Services page).